kalagar1/2300-Trailers/README.md

 # 2300Trailers

 2300Trailers allows users to view and favorite a wide variety of movies trailers.
 It also allows an admin to perform CRUD operations on the movies database.
+Note that the project is only optimized for Chrome and Firefox.

 The project is currently hosted live on <a href="https://secret-oasis-19816.herokuapp.com/index.php">Heroku.</a>